-The FTC said it has shuttered an operation that sent billions of spam messages around the world directing consumers to Web sites, and that the operation was responsible for as much as a third of the world's spam e-mails.
+The FTC said late Tuesday that it has shuttered an operation that sent billions of spam messages around the world directing consumers to Web sites, and that the operation was responsible for as much a third of the world’s spam e-mails.
 According to the FTC, the operation included participants in Australia, New Zealand, China, India, Russia, Canada and the U.S.

-According to the FTC, the defendants include Lance Atkinson, a New Zealand citizen living in Australia, Jody Smith of Texas and four companies they control: Inet Ventures, Tango Pay, Click Fusion and TwoBucks Trading Ltd. The FTC's complaint alleges that both "Atkinson and Smith are liable for the spamming."
+According to the FTC, the defendants include Lance Atkinson, a New Zealand citizen living in Australia, and Jody Smith of Texas and four companies they control: Inet Ventures Pty Ltd., Tango Pay Inc., Click Fusion Inc., and TwoBucks Trading Limited.
+The FTC’s complaint alleges that both “Atkinson and Smith are liable for the spamming.”

-The FTC said that the defendants "deceptively marketed a variety of products" through spam messages, including a male-enhancement pill, prescription drugs and a weight-loss pill.
-One product, VPXL, was touted as an herbal male-enhancement pill, was advertised as "100 percent herbal and safe "and supposedly caused a permanent increase in the size of a user's penis."
-The FTC alleged that not only did the pills not work, but they were neither "100 percent herbal" nor "safe."
+The FTC said that the defendants “deceptively marketed a variety of products” through spam messages, including a male-enhancement pill, prescription drugs, and a weight-loss pill.
+One product, VPXL, was touted as an herbal male-enhancement pill, was advertised as “100% herbal and safe “and supposedly caused a permanent increase in the size of a user’s penis.
+The FTC alleged that not only did the pills not work, but they were neither “100% herbal” nor “safe.”
 The pills were tested by the FDA at the request of the FTC.